open-compass/BotChat/README.md

 We evaluate all 5470 generated conversations with the above-mentioned strategy and present the evaluation result in this section.
 In the figure below, we demonstrate the success rate ("Not AI participated" determined by GPT-4) under different $N$, with models sorted by the descending order of the success rate @ $N=16$.
 Here we summarize our major findings:

 1. GPT-4 demonstrates extraordinary capabilities in accomplishing long conversations.
-It achieves near 60% success rate in generating conversations as long as $N=16$, while the second-best model chatPJLM-123B achieves less than 40%.
+It achieves over 65% success rate in generating conversations as long as $N=16$, while the second-best model chatPJLM-123B achieves less than 40%.
 2.

 ![UniEval Result](/assets/UniEval_passrate.png)